The Lovely Rosy Waters of the Great Salt Lake

 Haloarchaea

 Haloarchaea are archaea which need extreme saline conditions to thrive.
 In the Great Salt Lake, these archaea include the genera of Halobacterium, Halococcus and Haloquadratum.
 They share the same protein, bacteriorhodopsin, which is a purplish-red.
-The rosy tint in the northern arm of the lake is partly due to the bacteriorhodopsin of these haloarchaea.
+The rosy tint in the northern arm of the lake is partly due to the bacteriorhodopsin of these Haloarchaea.

 halobacterium